faiz-pcode/lws-client-svelte/README.md

 ```
 and edit the .env file according to your local environment setting.

+Download the `accounts.json` file from the confluence documentation you came from and put that file in the public folder.

 Now you are ready to run the application, run the following command
 ```
 npm run dev